 According to the ASPCA, providing food, basic medical care, toys, licenses and insurance for a small dog will cost around $580 a year.
 The total increases to $695 for a medium dog and $875 for a large dog.
 The cost of owning a cat comes to around $670 a year.
 This may still seem relatively inexpensive; but as the infomercials say, wait - there's more.

 If you own a dog or cat, you're going to have to budget for medical emergencies, even if you've purchased insurance.
 Pet insurance won't cover everything, and you'll still have to make a payment up front, for which you'll be reimbursed later.
 Regardless of the expense, pet insurance is absolutely necessary with today's high veterinary costs, so make sure you don't put it off - and try to get the best insurance you can afford.
-Pet insurance companies sometimes offer discounts to new customers, so it's a good idea to check online for these before you make your final selection.
+Pet insurance companies sometimes offer discounts to new customers, so it's a good idea to check online for these before you make your final decision.

 You'll also want to take a trip once in a while, which means that your pet will need to be boarded.
 If you know a reliable pet sitter, going this route may help you avoid the high cost of kennel boarding.
 If you choose to take your feline or canine companion with you, be aware that you'll have to purchase a plane/train ticket for him, and you may be required to pay extra at your lodgings as well.